TREATY OF WAITANGI

 Please note that marriage to a New Zealand citizen or resident does not automatically confer residency status.

 Waitemata DHB is a recognised smokefree environment and workplace.
 This means Waitemata buildings, grounds and vehicles are required to be smokefree at all times.
-Therefore smoking is not permitted by staff, patients, contractors or members of the public in any area on the North Shore Hospital site.
+Therefore smoking is not permitted by staff, patients, contractors, or members of the public in any area of the hospital.

-The North Shore Hospital grounds extend out to Shakespeare Road, Taharoto Road and Shea Terrace.
+The Waitakere Hospital grounds extend out to Lincoln Road and Woodford Avenue.

 VALUABLES or LOST ITEMS

 The hospital allows patients to keep and use personal clothing and possessions.
-However we encourage you to leave your valuables such as jewellery and large amounts of cash at home.
-Patients arriving at the hospital will be encouraged to send them home for safekeeping.
-If items need to be removed and you are not able to make the decision yourself due to your medical condition, nursing staff will itemise and secure any items taken.
+However we encourage you to leave your valuables such as jewellery and large amounts of cash at home or with a trusted person.
+Patients arriving at the hospital will be encouraged to send valuables home for safekeeping.
+If items need to be removed and you are not able to decide for yourself due to your medical condition, nursing staff will itemise and secure the items.

-If you lose something during your stay/visit please notify a nurse immediately.
-All lost items are handed in to the Security Office in the ED reception area.
+If you lose something during your stay/visit please notify your nurse immediately.
+Lost items are handed into the Security Office beside ECC.